cosmo0/mame-retroarch-bezel-converter/index.md

 This tool converts MAME bezels to Retroarch overlays, so they can be used with any Libretro emulator.

+It works under Windows x64/ARM64, Linux x64/ARM64 and MacOS x64.

 ## Download

 **[Download the latest release](https://github.com/cosmo0/mame-retroarch-bezel-converter/releases)**

 ## Usage

+Get a detailed help by running `mame-bezel-converter --help`.

 ### Convert MAME bezels to RetroArch overlays